varabyte/kotter/README.md

 (Next line of text will go here...)
 ```

-A common situation in a console is preventing bad input.
+A common situation in a console is responding to bad input.
 To prevent `onInputEntered` from advancing blindly, you can
-reject its input using `evt.rejectInput()`:
+reject its input using `rejectInput()`:

 ```kotlin
 val VALID_ANSWERS = setOf("yes", "no")